Carson Jones: Carson Jones vs. Kell Brook

-Jones’ determination and drive in the fight impressed many spectators in the UK resulting in him being awarded the 2012 Overseas Fighter of the Year recognition by the British Boxing Board of Control.
+Jones' determination and drive in the fight impressed many spectators in the UK resulting in him being awarded the 2012 Overseas Fighter of the Year recognition by the British Boxing Board of Control.

-Current and previous titles
+Titles

 On April 18, 2008, Jones beat Jose Adelaydo Gonzalez by unanimous decision to win the vacant NABA USA light middleweight title.

-On May 7, 2009 Jones convincingly handled Michi Munoz by TKO in round 10 of 12 to win the vacant WBC Continental Americas light middle weight title.
+On May 7, 2009, Jones convincingly handled Michi Munoz by TKO in round 10 of 12 to win the vacant WBC Continental Americas light middle weight title.
 He would later vacate the title.

-On April 22, 2010 Jones beat Jason LeHoullier by TKO to win the NABA light middleweight title.
+On April 22, 2010, Jones beat Jason LeHoullier by TKO to win the NABA light middleweight title.
 He would later lose the title to Rogerio Pereira by split decision.

-Jones fought veteran boxer Michael Clark on May 5, 2011 at the Crowne Plaza Hotel in Tulsa, Oklahoma.
+Jones fought veteran boxer Michael Clark on May 5, 2011, at the Crowne Plaza Hotel in Tulsa, Oklahoma.
 Jones scored a victory after Clark was unable to continue after an accidental low blow in the second round.
-The TKO loss was the fourth KO loss of Clark’s career and gave Jones the USBA welterweight title.
-To date, Jones has successfully defended his title twice.
+The TKO loss was the fourth KO loss of Clark's career and gave Jones the USBA welterweight title.
+In all, Jones successfully defended his title twice.

+Death

+On March 1, 2025, it was announced that Carson had died from complications of gastrointestinal surgery.
+He was 38.